EOSIO/eos/README.md

 For each you should get a json with a blockchain information.

 You can read more on launcher and its settings [here](https://github.com/EOSIO/eos/blob/master/testnet.md)

+## Doxygen documentation <a href="doxygen"></a>

+You can find more detailed API documentation in Doxygen reference: https://eosio.github.io/eos/

 ## Running EOS in Docker <a href="docker"></a>